 EDU 324 Curriculum and Educational Assessment for Diverse Learners: Study of the relationship of curriculum approaches to contemporary issues in school program design and instruction.
 Encourages cross-cultural awareness, language development, and academic progress of all students.
 ESOL Specific Course.

 EDU 330 Counseling in Schools: Familiarizes students with values, myths, and realities of school counseling programs in U.S. elementary and secondary schools.
 Explores personal decision making, career and academic concerns, and social responsibilities.

 EDU 335 Content Area Reading in Secondary Schools: Prepares teachers in content areas with tools required to assist students with reading skills.
 Pre-service teachers will learn strategies to improve vocabulary, reading comprehension, and writing skills, enabling students to better learn content materials.
-Prerequisites: Secondary Education minors; EDU 271 or EDU 272.
+Prerequisites: Secondary Education minors; Co-requisite: EDU 407.
 ESOL infused course.

 EDU 358 Strategies for Classroom Management: Teaches prevention or solution of problems through management of classroom, children, and curriculum.
 Reviews techniques to move children from external to internal control.

 EDU 385 Teaching Children with Special Needs: Emphasizes useful strategies for teaching special populations, including students with learning disabilities, mental disabilities, emotional disabilities, physical disabilities, sensory disabilities, communication disabilities, and giftedness.
 Includes field component.

 EDU 406 Instructional Strategies and Classroom Management: Emphasizes planning, implementing, and evaluating instruction in an increasingly diverse school environment based on current research.
 Includes teaching field experience.
 Prerequisites: admission to Elementary Education major; EDU 271 or EDU 272.
 Corequisite: EDU 409, EDU 409L.
 ESOL infused course.